 There are many benefits to coupling service and learning, but when the learning is prioritized over the service, then the recipients are at best belittled and, at worst, damaged.
 I am most certainly not the only one who raised these concerns, but I was very proud when I developed my own service learning course while still a graduate student.
 I wrote an article about it that was peer-reviewed and then published in 2003.
 This article, “Nuestra Comunidad: Service-Learning and Communities in Albuquerque, New Mexico” is still cited in pedagogy texts (as you can see here) and it provided a blueprint for how to develop courses that taught about the strengths of Hispanic/Latinx communities in this country.
 Before sending anyone anywhere, I argued, students needed to learn what was good and strong and admirable about those cultures, histories, and languages.
 I later developed seminars to teach other academics to create such courses and I was invited to become a national representative for the American Association of Teachers of Spanish and Portuguese’s Service Learning Corps.
 I accepted the invite as a duty and an honor.

 I share this background not to pat myself on the back but, instead, to remind us all that we do a disservice when we only focus on marginalization and victimization.
 As we are alarmed at the rise of anti-Asian sentiment or are frightened at the thought of violence against our Asian fellow human beings, let us remember to educate ourselves about the richness of Asian culture and history.
 Speaking for myself, I am always so eager to discover more and more about China.
 There is so much to learn, from achievements that cover the long course of history (here) to lessons for children (here) to this wonderful history of Chinese American achievements (here).
-There are many ways to become familiar with a range of Chinese cultural material (I would be amiss if I did not link my annotated bibliography, here).
+There are many ways to become familiar with a range of Chinese cultural material.
 There is a lot to be worried about and much that can anger us but let us always keep in mind that there are great achievements and any number of lovely and small daily things that make up a culture.
 When we are genuinely interested, our service becomes a helping hand extended to an equal rather than an act of charity distributed to a mendicant.
 (And, in the case of China, let us not forget that Chinese people everywhere are sharing what they have in solidarity with other stricken communities, as you can see here, here, and here).

 And yet, we must not whitewash history.
 Especially for those of us who are in a position to educate, it is imperative that we continue to question institutions.
 To this end, I offer Exhibit B, in the form of Twitter communication from and to Yale University.
 As you can see, Yale sent around an older article with the screenshot (at right, with link) attached: